igankevich/polkadoom/README.md

-# DOOM port for PolkaVM
+# DOOM port for PolkaVM/CoreVM

 This is a DOOM port for [PolkaVM](https://github.com/koute/polkavm).